Martyrs' Day (Panama): International reactions and aftermath

 International reaction was largely unfavorable against the United States.
 The British and French governments, who had been criticized by U.S. administrations for their foreign policy and handling of their various colonies, accused the U.S. of hypocrisy and argued that their Zonian citizens were as obnoxious as any other group of colonial settlers.

 Egypt's Gamal Abdul Nasser suggested that Panama nationalize the Panama Canal, as Egypt had nationalized the Suez Canal.
 The communist governments of the Soviet Union, China, and Cuba denounced the U.S. in very strong terms.
-From the other end of the ideological spectrum, Spanish dictator Francisco Franco's right-wing Falangist Party accused the United States of aggression against Panama.

 Significantly, other governments in the western hemisphere which had long backed U.S. policies declined to back the American position.
 Venezuela led a chorus of Latin American criticism of the United States.
 The Organization of American States, on Brazil's motion, took jurisdiction over the dispute from the United Nations Security Council.
 The OAS in turn put the matter before its Inter-American Peace Committee.
 The committee held a week-long investigation in Panama which was greeted by a unanimous 15-minute Panamanian work stoppage to demonstrate Panama's united opinion.
 No action was taken on Panama's motion to brand the United States guilty of aggression, but the committee did accuse the Americans of using unnecessary force.

 The President of Panama at the time, Roberto Chiari, broke diplomatic relations with the United States on January 10.
 On January 15, President Chiari declared that Panama would not re-establish diplomatic ties with the U.S. until it agreed to open negotiations on a new treaty.
 The first steps in that direction were taken shortly thereafter on April 3, 1964, when both countries agreed to an immediate resumption of diplomatic relations and the United States agreed to adopt procedures for the "elimination of the causes of conflict between the two countries".
 A few weeks later, Robert B. Anderson, President Johnson's special representative, flew to Panama to pave the way for future talks.
 For these actions, President Chiari is regarded as "the president of dignity".
 The role played by the Panamanian ambassador to the United Nations, Miguel Moreno is also worth mentioning.
 Moreno is remembered for his strong speech against the United States at the UN General Assembly.

 This incident is considered to be the catalyst for the eventual U.S. abolition of the "in perpetuity" control of the Canal Zone and divestiture of its title to property there, with the 1977 signing of the Torrijos–Carter Treaties, which dissolved the Canal Zone in 1979, set a timetable for the closing of U.S. Armed Forces Bases and transferred full control of the Panama Canal to the Panamanian Government at noon, December 31, 1999.